IN CIRCLES

 of these two essays is currently posted on

-the other will appear in my Steiny Road to
+Dressing and the other will appear in my

 Karren Alenier, alenier.blogspot.com

-Al Carmines and Gertrude Stein is a beautiful celebration of the
+musical by Al Carmines and Gertrude Stein is a beautiful celebration of

-everyday moments of living.
-The staging by John Sowle and the ten-member
+the everyday moments of living.
+The staging by John Sowle and the

 nytheatre.com

-Circular Play is set spinning to Al Carmines' wildly eclectic, disgracefully
+set spinning to Al Carmines' wildly eclectic, disgracefully tuneful score in

 NYTHEATRECAST (the voice of nytheatre.com) Episode #191